Have you been sexually harassed?

 Victims of sexual harassment can seek compensation for lost wages, emotional distress and sometimes punitive damages, attorneys fees and costs.
 In order to take legal action, it is important to determine if what you experienced is, in fact, sexual harassment.

 At Davis*Gavsie & Hakim, LLP, we offer a free phone consultation and are happy to answer questions regarding your potential case.
 Located less than a mile (just a 10-minute walk) from the Santa Monica Pier, with free parking close by, our office is open from 9 a.m. to 6 p.m.
 We also offer after-hours and weekend appointments.
 We speak Farsi.
-Call 310-955-4724 or fill out a contact form for more information.
+Call 310-955-4724 or complete the form below for more information.